Kunlong1994/lab3/Lab-#4.md

 LCD pin 15 and 16 (LED+, LED-) are designed for background lighting.
 If you feel the whole screen too dark, you may try connect pin15(LED+) to +3V or +3.3V and pin16(LED-) to ground. **Don't connect pin15(LED+) to +5V as it may burn background light!**

 Do try to set this up before peeking at this [diagram](https://www.arduino.cc/en/uploads/Tutorial/LCD_bb.png).
+[fix that last link to link to this image after uploading the image to the wiki: https://www.dropbox.com/s/cx86slskacsr9jf/lcd_arduino_diagram.png?dl=0]

 Try compiling and running the code.
 If it doesn't work the first time, check your pinouts...